 The shopping in Delhi and Jaipur begins on the street and extends all the way to the upscale boutiques.
 Delhi swears by Connaught Place and Khan Market for soft furnishings, retail garments, and tailor shops.
 For more eclectic fare—think bohemian kaftans and beaded sandals—try Janpath's Indian and Tibetan stalls.
 Delhi’s state-run emporiums are a good bet for quality Indian handcrafts: carpets, metal, and woodwork.
 Similarly, the bazaars of Jaipur are a must-experience.
 They line the streets and squares of the old quarter, and are great for dyed fabrics, leatherwork (including footwear), and antiques.
 Jaipur’s famed gemstone workshops are also worth a visit.
 Haggling is expected, the only exception being the emporiums and malls.

 The best time to visit is from October to March.
 Summer temperatures reach over 100 degrees and winters go down to 40 degrees and below.
 Fly in via Delhi's Indira Gandhi International Airport, and out from Jaipur’s Sanganer International Airport.
 An advance visa is required by all nationalities.
 Get around in private and public taxis, and in rickshaws.
 (Delhi also has the Metro.)
+The official language is Hindi though many other languages are spoken in the area.
 It is possible to get by on English.
 All local transactions require the Indian rupee, and ATMs are readily available.
 Hotels, big stores, and emporiums accept credit cards, but bazaars might not.
 It is common to tip 10% at restaurants.
 Electricity is 220 volts; bring suitable adaptors if necessary.